 Dr. Denton received his Bachelors of Science degree in Criminal Justice from the University of Louisville and a Master’s degree in Homeland Security from the American Military Institute.
 He has a second Master’s degree in Police Administration from the University of Louisville.
 Dr. Denton has a doctorate in Educational Leadership from Spalding University.
 He is a three-time medal of Valor recipient and was given the Jefferson County Judge Executive’s Millennium Award in 2000.
 He is a graduate from the Southern Police Institutes Administrative Officers Course and the Department of Criminal Justice Training School of Strategic Leadership.

 Dr. Denton is an expert in the area of non-profit development, CEO leadership management, law enforcement, homeland security and emergency management.
 His free time is spent serving at his church, Simpsonville Baptist Church, and spending time with his lovely wife, Julie, their 16 year old daughter Callie, 21 year old daughter Caroline and 32 year old son Thomas.

 Calloway is the executive assistant and social media consultant for The Denton Group.
-Currently attending Indiana Wesleyan University majoring in Communications, Calloway is the social media consultant, with a vast amount of experience in social media platforms, from Instagram and Facebook, to the now popular TikTok.
+Currently attending Asbury University majoring in Communications, Calloway is a social media consultant, with a vast amount of experience in social media platforms, from Instagram and Facebook, Instagram, to the now popular TikTok.